Examples of Corruption in Project Execution

 Example:

 The role of the project owner’s site supervisor is to monitor the contractor’s work day to day on site, and to approve, for the purposes of monthly payments, the contractor’s work quality and quantities, and the amount of their equipment and labour on site.
-The contract length was six months.
+The contract length is six months.
 The contractor’s project manager informs the site supervisor that the contractor’s project staff were planning to go every weekend together to major club football matches, and then go for dinner afterwards.
 This was in order to keep site morale high, and to facilitate good working relations on site between the contractor’s personnel.
 The contractor proposed that the supervisor should join them at these weekly gatherings, as it would help the working relationship between the contractor’s and project owner’s personnel.
 The contractor said that the contractor would pay for all the tickets and meals of the supervisor.

 Explanation: